 At orientation, give them their welcome packet, answer questions, take them on a facility tour, introduce them to other staff members, and explain their role while they are there.
 Some practices prefer a half-day orientation but always talk to your locum tenens to see what they are most comfortable with.

 Also, remember not to overwhelm your temporary provider with work.
 Give them time to adjust to the job and area.

 New buildings, coworkers and patients can be overwhelming.
 Remember the days when you got lost all the time?
 To make things work smoothly in your office, assign a buddy to your locum tenens.

 This buddy can help your temporary worker get used to other staff members, long-term patients and the building.
 Before the locum tenens arrives, ask around the office to see what staff members feel comfortable showing the new worker around.

-Make sure to give IT your locum tenens’ first and last name so they can get information entered into the computer system.
+Make sure to give IT all your locum tenens’ information so they can get information entered into the computer system.
 If any issues arise while the part-time physician is trying to log in, make sure to have IT’s contact information on hand.

 Prepare prescription pads

 For offices or hospitals that prescribe medication to patients, you need to prepare your locum tenens prescription pads in advance.
 Even though many places use EMR (e-prescribe) to print patients’ prescriptions, many practices still use paper and pen to write down medication or medical equipment prescriptions.

 If possible, order them about two to four weeks before the part-time doctor arrives.
 Ordering ahead of time solves any last-minute prepping.
 Make sure the pad includes their first and last name and NPI/DEA number.
 Once these notepads arrive at your office, place them in the locum tenens’ orientation packet.